 The Mexican government also offers a type of freedom that we wouldn’t ordinarily have in the U.S. Private property in the U.S. is not subject to the same protection as federal or state lands, even if the property is of archeological importance.
 But Mexico is much more stringent in protecting prehistoric sites and artifacts.
 Investigators are able to gain legal access to private property, as well as power to protect artifacts and dwellings from private landowners.

 Into the Future

+If grants pan out, Dr. Searcy will be heading back to Chihuahua to begin excavating the sites his team found last summer.
+This time he will have a team of university students (not from BYU) and laborers.

 Biography